 How can the birth control shot impact fertility?

 Depo-Provera may not be right for you if you're looking to get pregnant soon after stopping birth control because there can be a delay in resuming ovulation.
-A widely cited 1998 study notes that ovulation can be delayed for up to 22 months.
+One study suggests ovulation can be delayed for up to 18 months, while another widely cited 1998 study notes that ovulation can be delayed for up to 22 months.

 Dr. Eva Luo tells patients “as a rule of thumb” to expect that the birth control shot will likely interrupt periods for longer than other contraceptive methods.
 She cites a study in which 50% of women who discontinued Depo-Provera conceived within 10 months.
 For a small percentage of women, however, pregnancy did not occur until 18 months after stopping the injections.
 The study also indicates that the delay in fertility has nothing to do with how long you've been on Depo-Provera, but is instead about body weight.
 Luo summarizes: "The heavier you are, the longer it can take."